amannirala13/BulkPDF-Gen/README.md

 ### Steps to use 🧐

-1. Select your `HTML` template file in the document _(this file is important)_.
+1. Select your `HTML` template file in the application _(this file is important)_.
 2. Select `style(css)` file for additional design customization _(optional)_.
 3. Then choose your data file`(.csv)`.
    > Note: The data file needs to be a `.csv` i.e. `comma(,)` separated file.
 The first row is considered as **`"label"`** information and not data instance.
 This is important as this `"label"` will be used in the template file as **`variables`**.
-4. Next you need to define a output file name format.
+4. Next you need to define an output file name format.
 This is optional, you can leave is empty and it will auto-generate file name based on the data.
    > Note: You have to follow variable syntax format for defining file name.
 Here is an example: `%label-1%_MIT_%label-2%.pdf`.
 5. Now you need to select the output directory in which all the documents will be saved.
 6. Finally it's time to do a final check and tweaks before staring the document generation process._(Don't forget to save the changes made to the template or style files in the application before starting to process.)_
+7. Once everything is done, press the `Generate` button and wait for the program to finish the process.

 ## License